Rotating locomotion in living systems: Going over

 Wheels are poor at dealing with vertical obstacles, especially obstacles on the same scale as the wheel itself, and may be unable to climb vertical obstacles taller than about 40% of the wheel height.
 Because of this limitation, wheels intended for rough terrain require a larger diameter.

 In addition, without articulation, a wheeled vehicle can become stuck on top of an obstacle, with the obstacle between the wheels, preventing them from contacting the ground.
 Limbs, in contrast, are useful for climbing and are equipped to deal with uneven terrain.

 With unarticulated wheels, climbing obstacles will cause the body of a vehicle to tilt.
-If the vehicle's center of mass moves outside of the wheelbase or axle track, the vehicle becomes statically unstable, and will tend to tip over.
+If the vehicle's center of mass moves outside of the wheelbase (side to side) or axle track (front to back), the vehicle will be statically unstable, and will tend to tip over.
 At speed, a vehicle can become dynamically unstable—that is, it can be tipped over by an obstacle smaller than its static stability limit, or by excessive acceleration or tight turning.
 Suspension systems often mitigate the tendency of wheeled vehicles to overturn, but unlike fully articulated limbs, they do not provide any ability to recover from an overturned position.